Sufyan-Pal/100-days-of-code/day-71/TS-Class/README.md

   }

-  // Generate unique IDs for products using the static method const product1implement = new ProductImplementInterface(ProductImplementInterface.generateNextId(), "Widget");
+  // Generate unique IDs for products using the static method const product1 = new Product(Product.generateNextId(), "Widget");
-  const product2implement = new ProductImplementInterface(ProductImplementInterface.generateNextId(), "Gadget");
+  const product2 = new Product(Product.generateNextId(), "Gadget");

-  console.log(product1implement.getProductInfo()); // ID: 1, Name: Widget
+  console.log(product1.getProductInfo()); // ID: 1, Name: Widget
-  console.log(product2implement.getProductInfo()); // ID: 2, Name: Gadget
+  console.log(product2.getProductInfo()); // ID: 2, Name: Gadget
 ```

 In this example:

-- We have an interface `ProductImplementInterface` that defines the structure of a product with properties `id` and `name`, as well as a method `getProductInfo`.
+- We have an interface defined by our class, namely `Product` that defines the structure of a product with properties `id` and `name`, a static method `generateNextId` as well as a method `getProductInfo`.
-- The `Product` class implements the `ProductImplementInterface` interface using the `implements` keyword.
-It provides the required properties (`id` and `name`) and the method `getProductInfo`.
+- The `Product` class implements the interface for the new instances of the same class i.e. the class structure itself acts as a blueprint for the instances created (product1 & product2).
-- Instances of the `Product` class, `product1` and `product2`, are created and assigned to variables of type `ProductImplementInterface` .
-This demonstrates that the class conforms to the interface.
+- Instances of the `Product` class, `product1` and `product2`, are created of type of our class `Product` .
+This demonstrates that the instantiated classes i.e. `product1` and `product2` conforms to the interface of our class `Product`.

 ---